 Essential Items: Warcry Ash of War, Axe Talisman, Roar Medallion, any great or colossal weapon

 This is a powerful early-to-mid game build for those who enjoy crushing foes with pure strength and a huge sword, and it comes courtesy of Fextralife.
 It’s a risky build, thanks to some exceedingly lengthy windup times, but every time you land a hit, you’ll flatten enemies for massive damage.
-And if you don’t defeat your target in the first hit, you’ve got huge stamina reserves to draw on so you can follow up with a second swing.
+And if you don’t defeat your target in the first hit, you have huge stamina reserves to draw on to follow up with a second swing.
 As you get deep into the mid-game, you may find yourself needing more and more swings, but we have some extra guidance for that.

 Strength is your primary stat, but the amount you need will depend on the weapon you choose.
-Endurance and Vigor are also important as you’ll need to bolster your equip load stat – this means you can strap on some good armour in addition to a big sword.
+Endurance and Vigor are also important as you’ll need to bolster your equip load stat – this means you can strap on some good armor in addition to a big sword.
 Endurance also gives more stamina, which is handy for chaining attacks together or escaping.
 And you’ll be grateful for the extra Vigor as this build will often see you trading heavy blows, especially against bosses.

-You’re going to need a big weapon and the Warcry Ashes of War.
-Any greatsword or colossal weapon will do, although you must be able to apply weapon arts to it to make use of Warcry.
+You will need a big weapon and the Warcry Ashes of War.
+Any greatsword or colossal weapon will do, although you must be able to apply weapon arts to it to use Warcry.
 This gives you a damage buff, but it will also change your R2 attack to a charging attack with an overhead swing.
-This is key because not only does it dish out some absurd damage numbers, but by charging into enemies, you’re usually able to interrupt their attack patterns before delivering the crushing overhead attack.
+This is key because not only does it dish out some absurd damage numbers, but by charging into enemies, you can usually interrupt their attack patterns before delivering the crushing overhead attack.
 Depending on the foe’s poise, you will either knock them to the ground or stand a high chance of staggering them, allowing you to go in for a critical strike.